AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/guide.md

 # Guide

-Represents a single history state in the History panel
+Represents a single guide in the document.

 ## Properties